akbaciosman/JavaSpringBoot_Market_Web_Application/README.md

 - used NHibernate and used H2 Embedded DB

-Not : The main purpose of this project is that
+Note : The main purpose of this project is that
   - To learn more about MVC, Rest API , JPA and Web security on Spring World
   - To learn basics about React JS (React Components , Router , Hooks and usage axios library to read data from api)